-I have always been interested in money and finance.
+Finance and money have always interested me.
 You might be thinking, ‘So what?
-So, is everybody else’, but I don’t mean it like that.
+Everybody else is too!’ but I don’t mean it like that.

 I have never been rich in monetary terms, and I am not interested in collecting money in my bank account just for the sake of it.
 I am not greedy, but I am aware that we all need money, don’t want much out of life and hate shopping.